It's Time To Get Your Own Professional-Grade Plastic Extrusion Machinery!

 Film extrusion is energy‑intensive.
 A typical line running 24/7 can consume 100‑200 kW.
 Even a 5% reduction saves thousands of dollars per year.

-Chaoxin uses PID temperature controllers that minimize overshoot.
+PID temperature controllers minimize overshoot.
 Instead of heaters running at full power then shutting off, they modulate to maintain exact temperature.
-This reduces energy waste.
+This reduces energy waste and prevents degradation.

 Better insulation means less heat loss to the room.
-Chaoxin’s barrel covers are designed for easy removal but high thermal efficiency.
+Barrel covers designed for easy removal but high thermal efficiency can cut energy use by 8‑12%.

 Five‑roller traction and high‑efficiency motors reduce mechanical losses.
 Less energy turns into heat; more turns into film.